 At a Glance

-Diary studies are a type of longitudinal study in which participants create “diary entries” as points of data over a specified period of time.
-Diary entries can be audio, text, images, videos, or a combination of all.
+Diary studies are a type of longitudinal study in which contributors create “diary entries” as points of data over a specified period of time.
+Diary entries can be audio, text, images, videos, or a combination of these assets.

 Diary studies can provide valuable insight into how users behave and interact with their surroundings in their everyday lives.
 For example: